Parlane/dolphin-styling/readme.md

     - Note that this does not mean you should try and use all 100 characters every time you have the chance.
 Typically with well formatted code, you normally shouldn't hit a line count of anything over 80 or 90 characters.
 - The indentation style we use is tabs for initial indentation and then, if vertical alignment is needed, spaces are to be used.
 - The opening brace for namespaces, classes, enums, structs, conditionals, and loops go on the next line.
-  - With arrays and lambda expressions it is OK to keep the brace on the same line.
+  - With arrays initializations and lambda expressions it is OK to keep the brace on the same line.

 ### Naming
 - All class, enum, function, and struct names should be in upper CamelCase.
 If the name contains an abbreviation, acronym, or initialism – uppercase it.